Arts & Culture

 Many people are surprised to learn some of the region was once an independent nation: the Indian Stream Republic.
 The tiny, short-lived nation was created due to a border dispute between the United States and British-controlled Canada during the early 1800s, a dispute that almost led to war.
 Residents of the disputed area declared their independence in 1832 and remained independent until the issue was resolved in 1840.
 Today, that independent spirit and unique character lives on in the people and places of our region.

 The North Country is home to several attractions and museums that honor the region’s history and educate visitors about the area’s past.
-Among them is the Poore Farm Museum.
+Among them is the Poore Farm Museum, just 10 minutes south of Pittsburgh, NH.
 The museum is considered by many people to be the most important historic landmark in New Hampshire.
 A visit to Poore Farm is like stepping back in time.
 The historic homestead and museum portrays what life was like in the area from 1830 to 1980.
 The house, barns and out-buildings are all in authentic condition and reflect their original use and era.